How to Politely Address an Ex-Employee's Persistent Salary Slip Requests?

 launchpad

 It is possible to draft a letter to such persons.
-As it is more than 1 1/2 years since they stopped coming to the office, it is not advisable to send a letter or fix a meeting with them.
-As an HR professional, you must inform them that since they have been absent for a long time, their names will be removed from the roles, and action will be taken against them.
+Since it has been more than 1 1/2 years since they stopped coming to the office, it is not advisable to send a letter or fix a meeting with them.
+As an HR professional, you must inform them that, due to their prolonged absence, their names will be removed from the rolls, and action will be taken against them.
 In such cases, HR must be very strict.
 If they contact you, then talk to them in the above manner, and next time they will not contact you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute